 What is the Percentage of Propane and Butane in LPG Gas Mixture - Which Gas is Present in LPG

-LPG Gas Manufacturing Process: Where Does LPG Come From - How is Propane Made
+LPG Gas Manufacturing Process: Where Do We Get LPG Gas From - How is LPG Gas Made

-POL Gas Fittings, POL Valves Fittings, Cylinders & Gas Regulators
+POL Gas Fittings, POL Fitting, POL Valves Fittings, Cylinders & Gas Regulators

-A POL fitting is found on POL cylinders, POL valves, POL gas regulators and various POL connection fittings including hoses and adaptors.
+A POL gas fitting (POL fitting) is found on POL cylinders, POL valves, POL gas regulators and various POL connection fittings including hoses and adaptors.
 POL valve fittings are found on gas bottles ranging from small BBQ bottles to large commercial gas bottles.

 The big differences between butane vs propane are in the usable temperature range and the vapour pressure inside of the gas bottle.
 Propane can be used instead of butane in all fuel applications.
 Butane does not work as a fuel in a below freezing climate but butane is generally a better propellant, versus propane, due to its lower vapour pressure.